neonatura/shioncoin/README.md

   make install
 </pre></small></i>

-The binaries can be found under src/shioncoin as "shc" and "shcoind".
+The binaries can be found under "src/shioncoin/shcoind" and "src/coin-console/shc"".
 Performing a 'make install' will install these programs into the bin and sbin directories respectively.
 The "shc" client program must be ran on the same machine as the "shcoind" daemon.
 When installed on a unix-like systems that supports the traditional /etc/init.d/rc.d/ hierarchy a 'shcoind' daemon will be registered with the system to load upon startup as the root user.
 Note: The client utility programs "shc" must be ran as the same user as the 'shcoind' daemon.

 The shcoind daemon and client programs store data in the "/var/lib/share/blockchain/" directory on linux and the "%APPDATA%\share\blockchain\" directory on windows.
-These programs will not [automatically] attempt to read the contents of the traditional currency hierarchy (i.e. "~/.shc/") used by many other coins.
-Commands are provided in order to import or export in either a legacy and/or optimized manner for the entire block-chain, wallet transactions, and network peer addresses.
+Commands are provided in order to import or export the entire block-chain, wallet transactions, and network peer addresses.
 No RPC access is permitted except via the local machine and only with the automatically generated rpc credentials (see "rpc.dat" file).

 Run the "shc --prompt" for a textual UI interactive environment.

 <h3>Features</h3>

 <h4>Stratum Service</h4>
-The Stratum service provides full-capability gateway access for scrypt coin miner devices.
-In typical scenerios, a seperate program is required in order to provide this service.
+The Stratum service provides full-capability gateway access for coin miner devices (ASIC) and programs (cpuminer).
+Typically, a seperate program is required in order to provide this service.
 In addition, capabilities for creating and managing wallet accounts is provided for web/API interfacing.

 Note: The stratum service utilizes supplemental methods that are not standard, and require a compatible API client for full usage.